-- Recycled cotton: Global Recycling Standard (GRS), we make a difference in recycled cotton produced form post-consumer and post industrial material. - Organic cotton: we distinguish cotton certified by GOTS or BCI. - Recycled polyester: Global Recycling Standard (GRS), Repreve, we make a difference in recycled polyester from textile post-consumer textile, post-industrial textile and and polyester bottles. - 6.7 Supplier should monitor the usage of raw materials per unit of output. - 6.8 Investigate the possibilities of using recycled materials as raw material. - 6.9 It is forbidden for suppliers to use cotton from Uzbekistan and the Uyghurs.
-The country's government is known for stimulating forced labour on the cotton fields.
+- Recycled cotton: Global Recycling Standard (GRS), we make a difference in recycled cotton produced form post-consumer and post industrial material. - Organic cotton: we distinguish cotton certified by GOTS or BCI. - Recycled polyester: Global Recycling Standard (GRS), Repreve, we make a difference in recycled polyester from textile post-consumer textile, post-industrial textile and and polyester bottles.

+Supplier should monitor the usage of raw materials per unit of output.

+Investigate the possibilities of using recycled materials as raw material.

+It is forbidden for suppliers to use cotton from Uzbekistan.
+The country's government is known for stimulating forced labor on the cotton fields.

-7 ANIMAL WELFARE
+7. ANIMAL WELFARE